arduino/help-center-content/content/About Arduino/My Arduino Account/I-lost-access-to-my-2-Step-Verification-app-how-do-I-log-in-to-my-Arduino-account.md

 id: 360022029299
 ---

-When you first enable 2-Step Verification on your Arduino account, a single use, 24 digit, `Recovery code` will be provided.
-This code needs to be saved, since if you were to lose your 2-Step Verification app (e.g. you misplace or break your phone) you will need it to log in to your account.
+When you enable 2-Step Verification on your Arduino account, you're given a 24-digit recovery code.
+This code is crucial for accessing your account if you lose your verification app.

-## Where can I find my recovery code
+## How to locate your recovery code

 If you downloaded the file when you received your recovery code, it should be named 'Arduino 2-step verification recovery code'.

-The easiest way to find your recovery code file is by searching for it across your entire computer.
+The easiest way to find your recovery code file is by searching for it across your computer.

 **Windows:**

-1. Open File Explorer by clicking the folder icon on your taskbar or by pressing `Windows + E`.
+1. Open File Explorer by clicking the folder icon on your taskbar or press `Windows + E`.

-1. In the left sidebar, select "This PC" to search your entire computer.
+1. In the left sidebar, select **This PC** to search your entire computer.

-1. Type 'Arduino 2 step verification recovery code' in the search box located in the upper right corner of the File Explorer window and press Enter.
+1. Type **Arduino 2 step verification recovery code** in the search box in the upper right corner of the File Explorer window and press Enter.

 1. Wait for Windows to complete the search and display the results.